 The IJB's only Usable Reserve is the General Fund.
 The balance of the General Fund as at 31 March shows the extent of resources which the IJB can use in later years to support service provision.
-As noted above, the IJB has no reserves at 31st March 2017.

 The IJB's only Unusable Reserve is the Employee Statutory Adjustment Account.
 This is required by legislation.